BNasmith/PTForsyth/PTFWorkofChrist.md

 exactness just where the question at the moment stands.
 What was the divinest thing, the atoning, satisfying thing, the thing offered to God, in
-Christ ; the thing, therefore, final and precious in what He did ?
+Christ; the thing, therefore, final and precious in what He did?
 The permanent thing in Christi- anity must be that which gives it its chief value to God.
 We are now beyond the crude alternative that so easily besets us, " Did Christ's